laurelherting/lmh-headspace/AWS/services.md

   * up to 5X faster than traditional MySQL database
   * provision to make controlled changes to infrastructure

-* Redshift and DyanmoDB are fully-managed
+* Redshift and DyanmoDB are fully managed

 ### AWS CloudFormation
 Service that helps model and set up AWS recources